-Field experience in a public school special education program under the guidance and supervision of an experienced teacher and clinical supervisor.
-The field experience will consist of 30 contact hours over a sixteen week period.
-Expectations include observations in and reflections upon experiences in a special education classroom.
-The focus of Field Experience I is in the areas of Foundations of Special Education and Characteristics of Students with Disabilities.
+Field experience in a special education classroom of a local elementary school under the guidance and supervision of an experienced teacher and clinical supervisor.
+The field experience will consist of 54 contact hours (6 hours per day, one day per week) over a nine week period.